Kwpolska-graveyard/kru/syu/README.md

-Kw's Maintenance Script (syu).
-Updating your Arch Linux since 1901.
+syu.
+Maintaining your Arch Linux since 1901.
 ==============

 PURPOSE
 -------
-This script can do much more than just updating your system.
-Here is everything what it can do:
+This script can do much more than just an update:

-    Syntax: syu [argument]
+    Syntax: syu [arguments]
-    no arguments  Perform an update (pacman -Syu + packer -Syu) -a --noaur    Disable packer from the update process -c --cron     Perform a cron-friendly update (NTP + pacman -Sy) -h --help     Show this message.
+      no arguments  Perform an update (pacman -Syu + packer -Syu).
+      -h --help     Show this message.
+      -t --time     Update time.
       -l --lock     Unlock pacman database.
       -o --optimize Optimizes the database.
       -r --reflect  Run reflector.
-    -t --time     Update time.
+      -c --cron     Perform a cron-friendly update (NTP + pacman -Sy).
+      -a --noaur    Disable packer from the update process.

 INSTALLATION
 ------------